Snowflake-Labs/terraform-provider-snowflake/docs/resources/share.md

 ### Optional

 - `accounts` (List of String) A list of accounts to be added to the share.
+Values should not be the account locator, but in the form of 'organization_name.account_name
 - `comment` (String) Specifies a comment for the managed account.

 ### Read-Only